 – When gum disease continues to advance and be left untreated, surgical periodontal treatment may be necessary.
 This could include:

-– Pocket reduction surgery may be performed to alleviate the destructive cycle of gum disease and can an effective treatment option for eliminating the inflammation causing bacteria.
+– Pocket reduction surgery may be performed to alleviate the destructive cycle of gum disease and can an effective gum disease treatment option for eliminating the inflammation causing bacteria.

 – If your gum disease has caused exposed tooth roots, gum grafting can be used to restore gum tissue, covering the exposed root and helping reduce painful symptoms.

 Ready to kick gum disease to the curb?
-Contact our Katy periodontics office today!
-We can schedule an appointment to evaluate your teeth, gums and overall oral health to determine which periodontal treatment options are right for you.
+Contact our office office today!
+We can schedule an appointment to evaluate your teeth, gums and overall oral health to determine which periodontal gum disease treatment options are right for you.

 Dr Jeffrey Chu received his B.A degree in Accounting from University of California Santa Barbara.
 After working as a financial analyst for a few years, he realized he enjoys working and interacting with people directly.
 He chose to pursue dentistry and earned his DDS from New York University College of Dentistry in 2005.